Why We Need An

 In my early years of teaching, I was a Procedures-first teacher.
 Allow me to explain …

-As a Procedures-first teacher, I would walk into a classroom having, as my top priority, to teach the next series of procedures of the current unit of work and to have students successfully gain practice with those procedures.
-Of course, I occasionally threw in some student-centred activities and a couple of open investigations.
-However, my number one priority was to teach procedures.
+As a Procedures-first teacher, I would walk into a classroom having, as my top priority, to teach the next series of procedures of the current unit of work and to have students gain sufficient practice with those procedures.
+Of course, I occasionally threw in some alternative activities and investigations.
+However, my default and #1 priority was to teach procedures.
 In fact, I didn’t even consider this to be a priority because teaching procedures was what I assumed mathematics teaching was.
-I have reason to believe that, although nobody teaches ONLY via procedures, the ‘Procedures-first’ mindset remains the dominant approach employed in maths classrooms today. |
+I have reason to believe that, although nobody teaches ONLY via procedures, the ‘Procedures-first’ approach remains the dominant approach used in maths classrooms today. |

 What about understanding?

-As a Procedures-first teacher, my view was that understanding in students followed the sufficient practice of procedures.
 This was the view preached to me when I was a student, and it was certainly the mantra I preached to my students when I began teaching.

-Procedures-first has, by default, a major flaw.
+The Procedures-first approach (or mindset) has, by default, a major flaw.

 Why students need to understand related maths concepts before learning procedures